Here are the four types of precedence relationship for projects…

-This is a form ofrelationship in which both predecessor and successor activity must finish at the same time .
-That also mean the successor activity can finish.
+This is a form of relationship in which both predecessor and successor activity must finish at the same time.
+That also means the successor activity can finish.
 The Building construction must finish before inspection of the building for quality assurance can finish.

 #3 Start to start SS